Student Spotlight: Rachel Bass

 “My time at COD has done much more than that, especially the classes I took with Heather Currie and John Rangel.
 Their classes have artistically and academically challenged me more as a storyteller and filmmaker than any other class in my history as student.”

-Bass is working on her Film Production MFA at Chapman University in Orange County, Calif., with an emphasis on directing.
-She will direct her graduate thesis in October from a script she co-wrote with her siblings in a writers group they established years ago.
-Her thesis was nominated for a Princess Grace Award.
+Bass recently completed her Film Production MFA at Chapman University in Orange County, Calif., with an emphasis on directing.
+She directed her graduate thesis, “Thicker than Water,” which was nominated for a Princess Grace Award, from a script she co-wrote with her siblings in a writers group they established years ago.

-“‘The Old Coat Society’ is set in 1877 Illinois and is about a lonely white boy with polio who develops a friendship with an adventurous white-looking town newcomer, and his racist worldview is threatened when he discovers that the boy is really black,” he said.
+“In our script called ‘The Old Coat Society,’ the setting is 1877 Illinois and the story is about a lonely white boy with polio who develops a friendship with an adventurous white-looking town newcomer, and his racist worldview is threatened when he discovers that the boy is really black,” she said.
+“The film was my most challenging undertaking as a storyteller, but it pushed me to grow in ways I did not foresee.
+My team and I are proud of the outcome, and the story unfolded magically.”

 “My experience at COD provided the foundation that is enabling me to pursue film to greater heights,” she said.
 “The faculty is the bomb.
 If you come to COD with a purpose, the resources can take you wherever you want to go.
 My one year at COD has been the most important year in shaping my identity as a storyteller and always will be.”